The regulations outlined below apply to all who enter one of our shows, whether entering as an exhibitor or as public.

 a complete account of the applicable laws.
 These references were not prepared by a law

 enforcement officer/agent, a prosecutor, or an attorney.
 If in doubt about a

 transfer, we recommend you check with the federal Bureau of Alcohol, Tobacco,

 Firearms, and Explosives.

 > No loaded firearms, magazines, or clips on the premises.
 THIS INCLUDES CONCEALED CARRY.
-We are strong supporters of concealed carry, however in order to comply with insurance regulations, you must unload any and every firearm you bring into the building.
+We are strong supporters of concealed carry, however in order to comply with insurance regulations, any firearm you bring onto the premises must be unloaded.
+You are responsible for notifying the staff at the gun tie table of all firearms that you are carrying.
 It is your responsibility to ensure that your firearms, and any firearm you handle while on the premises, are unloaded.

 > All guns must be secured: in a closed display case, locked (trigger lock or cable lock) or action cable tied.